mnaatjes/sandbox-php/docs/features/feature-components.md

   - [ ] `SomeRegisteredService->boot()`
   - [ ] Dont after *ALL* Services have been registered - (at runtime?)
 - [ ]

 ---

+### 2.2 ReflectionCache

+Reflection Cache is a property of the service container that resolves un-explicitly-bound object instances

+**Use Cases**
+- [ ] Auto-wiring unbound class instances
+- [ ] Stores these instances in static cache array
+- [ ] Uses Reflection API to resolve unknown / unbound classes
+- [x] Validates $key strings from ServiceContainer->resolve() as class within scope
+- [ ] Only contains class instances!

+---